bytedance/mona-templates/app/README.md

-# mona-plugin
+# mona-app
-This is a mona plugin project
+This is a mona app project